Sunshine Sykes

 Sunshine Suzanne Sykes (born 1974) is an American lawyer serving as a United States district judge of the United States District Court for the Central District of California.
-She previously served as a judge of the California Superior Court for Riverside County.
+She previously served as a judge of the California Superior Court for Riverside County from 2013 to 2022.

 Early life and education

 Sykes was born on the Navajo Nation Reservation in Tuba City, Arizona, and was raised in Gallup, New Mexico.
 She earned a Bachelor of Arts degree from Stanford University in 1997 and a Juris Doctor from Stanford Law School in 2001.